ArcanaFramework/arcana/docs/source/data_model.rst

 ---------------

-To map data trees onto tabular data frames, the nodes of the tree (e.g. imaging sessions, subjects) need to unravelled to form the rows of the frame.
-Most frequently these rows will be from the leaves of the tree (e.g. imaging sessions), but for items stored at different levels of the dataset's hierarchy, the rows will be of a lower "frequency" (e.g. per-subject or per-timepoint).
+To map data trees onto tabular data frames, the nodes of the tree (e.g. imaging sessions, subjects) need to unwrapped to form the rows of the frame.
+The majority of items will be stored at the leaves of the tree (e.g. imaging sessions), but items stored at different levels of the tree will occur at a lower frequency, e.g. per-subject or per-timepoint.
-Therefore, a single dataset actually maps onto multiple data frames of differing "row frequency".
+Therefore, a single dataset actually maps onto multiple data frames of differing "row frequencies".

 The number of possible row frequencies depends on the depth of the hierarchy of the data tree.
-An item can be constant along any layer of the hierarchy, therefore there are 2^N possible row frequencies for a data tree of depth N.
+An item can be singular in any layer of the hierarchy, therefore there are 2^N possible row frequencies for a data tree of depth N.
-For example, trees with two layers, 'a' and 'b', have four possible row frequencies, 'ab', 'a', 'b' and the dataset as a whole for singular items.
+For example, trees with two layers, 'a' and 'b', have four possible row frequencies, 'ab', 'a', 'b' and the dataset as a whole.
-In Arcana, this binary structure is refered as a "data space", drawing a loose analogy with a multi-dimensional space where each category groups are aligned along different axes and measurement events exist at points on a grid.
+In Arcana, this binary structure is refered as a "data space", drawing a loose analogy with a Cartesian space of dimension N in which measurement events occur

 Data spaces used to class different types of datasets, such as a collection of imaging data collected for a clinical trial, or videos collected to assess